Azure/FTALive-Sessions/content/data/azure-data-introduction/dataoperations.md

 ## Hybrid Approaches

-In some cases, hybrid approaches combinine batch and stream processing are used.
+In some cases, a hybrid approach combining both batch and stream processing are used.
 For example, some systems first process data in real-time streams to get immediate insights and then consolidate or summarize the processed data into batches for historical analysis.
-This is called a [Lambda Architecture](https://learn.microsoft.com/en-us/azure/architecture/data-guide/big-data/#lambda-architecture).
+This is called the [Lambda Architecture](https://learn.microsoft.com/en-us/azure/architecture/data-guide/big-data/#lambda-architecture).

 ## Choice